macimax/WIKI_STEPMANIA/Play-Modes.md

 ### Nonstop / Course
 Course mode.
 Pick a course to play a series of songs in order.
 It reads from .crs files in the Courses folder, but also has auto generated randomized ones from your song groups.

-Note for themers: During this mode, you stay in ScreenGameplay until the course ends and then you're taken to ScreenEvaluationNormal.
+Note for themers: During this mode, you stay in ScreenGameplay until the course ends (or fails) and then you're taken to ScreenEvaluationNormal.

 ### Oni / Challenge
 The same as Course mode, but the lifebar type is set to 4 LIVES.